lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 end
 ```

-Do not create every value optional only to create the type checker stop reporting errors.
+Do not make every value optional only to make the type checker stop reporting errors.

 ---